databio/bulker/docs/tutorial.md

 Let's start with a few terms:

 1. **crate**.
 A collection of containerized executables.
 A crate is loaded from a manifest.
-A crate is analogous to a docker image (but it contains multiple images).
+A crate is analogous to a docker image (but it points to *multiple* images).

 2. **manifest**.
-A list of commands to be included in a crate.
+A manifest defines a crate.
+It is a list of commands and images to be included in the crate.
 A manifest is analogous to a Dockerfile.

 3. **load**.
 Loading a manifest will create a folder with executables for each command in the manifest.
 The folder is named after the manifest.
 Loading a manifest is analogous to building or pulling an image.